-A delicious and easy to make soup which is perfect for those chilly autumn days.
+This Fresh borlotti bean and tomato soup recipe is delicious and easy to make, which is perfect for those chilly autumn days.
 The soup can be made throughout September when fresh borlotti beans are available and home-grown tomatoes are bursting with flavor.
 You can, of course, use other beans, such as cannellini or flageolet.
-Not able to get fresh, then use a tin
+Not able to get fresh, then use a tin.

 This lovely recipe comes from talented food writer Sybil Kapoor from her lovely book, The Great British Vegetable Cookbook.

-Vegetable and Bean Soup recipe is the perfect soup recipe for cold days when you need to be warm and nourished.
-What could be better than a bowl of soup and crusty bread to keep the chill out?
-The Bean Soup is packed with healthy vegetables and beans to sustain you through the cold weather.
-Serve a large bowl as a main course, or a smaller portion as a starter.
+Vegetable and bean soup recipe is the perfect soup recipe for cold days when you need to be warm and nourished.
+What could be better than a bowl of soup and crusty bread to keep the chill-out?
+The bean soup is packed with healthy vegetables and beans to sustain you through the cold weather.
+Serve a large bowl as the main course, or a smaller portion as a starter.

-We all have favorite soup Recipes and Red Lentil and Tomato Soup recipe is one of mine.
+We all have favorite soup recipes and this red lentil and tomato soup recipe is one of mine.
 Is it so, so easy and takes very little time if you have some ready made stock.
-Red Lentil and Tomato soup is very nutritious and another great reason for making this soup is, it is also relatively cheap to prepare.
+Red lentil and tomato soup is very nutritious and another great reason for making this soup is, it is also relatively cheap to prepare.

 Opening a can of baked beans and serving hot on toast is the ultimate, tasty, fast food.
 Home baking beans add another dimension; not only are they delicious you can control what goes in and avoid the added sugar found in the canned variety.